Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy

-However, in realistic scenarios, it is reasonable to assume that contaminant sources are very localized, i.e. around an unknown finite number of locations.
+However, in realistic scenarios, it is reasonable to assume that contaminant sources are very localized, i.e. around an unknown finite number of locations, and that measurements are scarcely distributed in space, e.g. given by time series concentration data of few fixed sensors.
 Due to the smoothing behavior of the advection-diffusion process, weighted $L^2$-type regularization is unable to capture this structural assumption accurately.
-As a remedy, in the present paper, we assume that the sought-for contamination source is given by a superposition of finitely many simple atoms, each characterized by a location on the spatial domain as well as a positive amplitude.
-Since their number is unknown, we further relax the identification problem from sums of atoms to Radon measures, leading to a linear inverse problem which can be tackled by variational regularization techniques, see e.g.~\cite{Casas.2019, Leykekhman.2020, Biccari.2023, Monge.2020}.
+As a remedy, in the present paper, we assume that the sought-for contamination source is given by a superposition of finitely many simple atoms \tcr{of a given shape, e.g. point sources or Gaussians,} each characterized by a location parameter as well as a positive amplitude.
+Since their number is in general also unknown, this modeling assumption leads to a highly nonlinear parameter identification problem.

-In this work, we adopt the framework outlined above for scenarios in which measurements are scarcely distributed in space, e.g. given by time series concentration data of few fixed sensors, and showcase that the variational regularization approach allows for reliable identification of contamination sources even in complex spatial domains and with restricted access to measurement data.
-Based on adjoint calculus for the arising PDE-constrained inverse problem, our main tool is an adaptation of the Primal-Dual-Active-Point method from \cite{Pieper.2021} which is able to identify a moderate number point sources very quickly, even in complex areas.
-Moreover, the presented approach requires fewer PDE solutions than comparable approaches with $L^2$-regularization and the method scales very well with additional information, e.g., with additional sensors, higher sampling frequency.
-In fact, the computation time is not increased by additional information, even though a characteristic noise is assumed for the measurements.